Toggle menu

 Use these forms to let us know if you moved into the borough or have changed address

-Council Tax - Voice messages and texts
+Council Tax - voice messages and texts

-Automated voice messages about council tax from Great Yarmouth Borough Council will come from 01493 236084, 01493 236118, 01493 236048 or 01493 236153 and text messages will show as GYBC.
+Automated voice messages about council tax from Great Yarmouth Borough Council will come from 01493 236084, 01493 236118, 01493 236048, 01493 236153 or 01493 236404 and text messages will show as GYBC.
 The Council may use these channels to contact council tax customers about their accounts.

 Council Tax, Business Rates, Sundry Debts and Benefits Online Portal